Coal combustion products: United States of America

+Solid waste

-In 1980 the U.S. Congress defined coal ash as a "special waste" that would not be regulated under the stringent hazardous waste permitting requirements of the Resource Conservation and Recovery Act (RCRA).
+In 1980 the U.S. Congress defined coal ash as a "special waste" that would not be regulated under the stringent hazardous waste permitting requirements under Subtitle C of the Resource Conservation and Recovery Act (RCRA).
 In its amendments to RCRA, Congress directed the Environmental Protection Agency (EPA) to study the special waste issue and make a determination as to whether stricter permit regulation was necessary.
 In 2000, EPA stated that coal fly ash did not need to be regulated as a hazardous waste.
 As a result, most power plants were not required to install geomembranes or leachate collection systems in ash ponds.
-Following many contamination incidents described in "Spills and Releases," the U.S. Environmental Protection Agency (EPA) published a Coal Combustion Residuals (CCR) regulation in 2015.
-The agency continued to classify coal ash as non-hazardous (thereby avoiding strict permitting requirements under Subtitle C of the Resource Conservation and Recovery Act (RCRA), but with new restrictions:
+Following many contamination incidents (described in Spills and releases), EPA published a Coal Combustion Residuals (CCR) regulation in 2015.
+The agency continued to classify coal ash as non-hazardous (thereby avoiding the strict Subtitle C requirements), but with new restrictions: